Sayed94h/acme-web-design/development-strategy.md

 This project has created in a public repo.
 So, it is accessable for everyone who wants to learn from this project, fork this repo, work on this project, merge his/her change to this project...

+### In general!

+Merge each branch when it is completely finished

 ## Wireframe

 <!-- include a wireframe for your project in this repository, and display it here -->